Sidy Sow

-Cheikhe Sidy Sow (sih-TEE SOH; born June 10, 1998) is a Canadian professional football offensive tackle for the Houston Texans of the National Football League (NFL).
+Cheikhe Sidy Sow (sih-TEE SOH; born June 10, 1998) is a Canadian professional football offensive tackle.
 He played college football for the Eastern Michigan Eagles after playing in Canada.

 Early life

 Sow grew up in Granby, Quebec, Canada and attended Joseph-Hermas Leclerc High School.
 He played football at Champlain College Lennoxville.

 College career

 Sow redshirted his true freshman season at Eastern Michigan.
 He started 11 games at left tackle as a redshirt freshman.
 Sow moved to left guard going into his redshirt sophomore season and made all 12 of the Eagles' games.
 He was named third-team All-Mid-American Conference (MAC) in 2020.
 Sow was named first-team All-MAC in each of his final two seasons.
 He finished his college career as Eastern Michigan's all-time leader with 56 games played and 54 starts.